"Okay campers, rise and shine! And don't forget your booties because it's cold out there!"

 Which brings me to Groundhog Day.

-When Harold Ramis' comedy with fantastic overtones was released at this time of year in 1993, it was a modest critical and commercial hit, the first successful movie of its year.
+When Harold Ramis' comedy of the Fantastic was released at this time of year in 1993, it was a modest critical and commercial hit, the first successful movie of its year.
 People were pleased with it.
 It was a genuinely satisfying Bill Murray romantic comedy playing up the great comic actor's talents to perfection.
 It soon faded away as the spring thaw came and Jurassic Park took over the world in the summer.
 But as the decade moved forth, something was happening.
-The story of weatherman Phil Connors and his inexplicable trap in a perpetual time loop of February 2, was recognized by religious thinkers all over the world as being emblematic of their beliefs.
-It began quite unassumingly when Hasidic Jews were spotted outside picketing theaters.
+The story of weatherman Phil Connors and his inexplicable trap in a perpetual time loop of February 2, was recognized by religious thinkers all over the world as being syncretic with their beliefs.
+It began quite unassumingly when Hasidic Jews were spotted outside theaters, presumably picketing.
 But they weren't protesting the picture.
 Rather, they loved it.
 Their signs read things like, "Do you feel like you're living the same day over and over?"
 Like a mustard seed, this idea began growing beyond control, this small and intelligent secular mainstream Hollywood movie being an intense, however subtle, meditation on the Meaning of Life.
-The trend moved onto the ground of Buddhists, Hindus, and Christians, each of whom felt that whomever made the picture must have the same beliefs as they did.
-Groundhog Day has become a glowing example of comparative religions and mythology, all the more beautiful considering that the outcome of its reputation feels like it happened by accident.
+The trend moved onto Buddhists, Hindus, and Christians, each of whom felt that whomever made the picture must have the same beliefs as they did.

-Whenever this time of the year hits, I find myself turning back to Groundhog Day, and not only playing it once.
-At home while doing my day-to-day chores, the DVD seems to be on its own loop, replaying over and over.
-One of the genius aspects of Groundhog Day is how its loop concept plays beautifully as a film that doesn't need a beginning or an ending.
-The picture itself is a cyclical journey, a circle encompassing the mythic Hero's adventure.
-Like Joyce's Finnegans Wake, which ends where it begins and is also a work of art strongly informed by Hindu texts of infinite cycles eternally repeating, you can pick up Groundhog Day at any point and never tire of it.
+Whenever this time of the year hits, I find myself turning back to Groundhog Day, and not just playing it once.
+At home while doing my day-to-day chores, the DVD is on its own loop, replaying over and over, which works for a film that doesn't need a beginning or end.
+You can pick up Groundhog Day at any point and never tire of it.
 Time is not linear, it is a circle.
 There is no beginning or end, just the journey of movement which may lead to enlightenment.
-And like Joyce, it's also very, very funny.
+And like with James Joyce, it's also very, very funny.

 The movie asks a very simple question.
 What would you do if there were no consequences for your actions?
 If you had access to a nearly omnipotent supply of knowledge?
 What would be the moral outcome?
 How would one relate to other beings?
 How would one relate to their own self-exploration?